codeofcarbon/manageIT_backend/README.md

 * [How to start](#how-to-start)

 ## Overview
+SDA course final project - a program modeled on the Jira management tool, supporting agile work methodology.

 It is a group graduate project carried out at the final stage of the SDA course.
 Working on a group project, and thus the opportunity to work in a team while creating the application allowed us to take a broader look at the problems being solved, and above all, it allowed us to learn more about working in the gitflow system.
+The project is based on MVC architectural design pattern and implements a REST web service structure divided into the back and front-end parts.

 ## Technologies